In many video games, the Player Character

 - Final Fantasy X did away with tents since now just interacting with a save point heals you.

-- Chrono Trigger featured Shelters, which functioned pretty much identically to Tents, including the single-use component.
+- Chrono Trigger averts the trope with Shelters, which function pretty much identically to Tents, including the single-use component.

 - The Shadow Hearts series follows in Final Fantasy tradition with the tent, but like so many other things, it pokes fun at the concept: the tents are described as "fully biodegradable," and the reason given for their single-use nature is that "no one can figure out how to fold them back up."